 When I’m out looking for mushrooms there are a huge variety that are often difficult to ID.
 Its important to be sure what a mushroom is before considering edibility as some mushrooms can cause a long slow death.
 Having said that the deadly mushrooms are few but the unidentified mushrooms are many.
 Australia probably has over twenty thousand species of macro fungi of that less then twenty percent have been properly classified.
 The mushrooms that are eaten in Australia are the same species that are eaten over seas.
 One mushroom in particular is misidentified more then any other, the Death cap, Aminita Phalloides.
-I am unaware of this mushroom growing in the area however ive had a whole lot of people tell me they have seen them growing here.
+I am unaware of this mushroom growing in the area however I’ve had a whole lot of people tell me they have seen them growing here.
 These people see a mushroom and assume that its a death cap without any idea what a death cap looks like, how they grow or where they grow.
 A. phalloides grows under introduced oak trees in a temperate climate.
 However recently I have become aware of a native amanita from section phalloideae that grows locally, it is said to contain some of the same deadly toxins found in the death cap.
 I am becoming increasingly aware of the need for anyone foraging for fungi to be able to identify common mushrooms to genus, being able to tell an amanita from an agaricus is potentially a life saving skill to have.